mhenrixon/sidekiq-unique-jobs/README.md

 ### Until Executed

-When these jobs are pushed to the queue by the sidekiq client a key is created that won't be removed until the sidekiq server successfully executed the job.
+Locks from when the client pushes the job to the queue.
+Will be unlocked when the server has successfully processed the job.

-**Note:** Uniqueness is kept from when the job is pushed to the queue until after it is processed.

 ```ruby
 sidekiq_options unique: :until_executed